taolicd/taolicd.github.io/_posts/2023-03-26-cloudcertification.md

 * Highly recommend: [Udemy Stephane Maarek AWS Certified Cloud Practitioner course](https://www.udemy.com/course/aws-certified-cloud-practitioner-new/).
 Wait until it is on sale for 9.99.

-### Resources for Certified AWS Solution Architect Associate
+### Resources for the AWS Solution Architect Associate exam

 * Estimated preparation time for newbies: from 2 weeks up to 6 months.